kylep/kyle.pericak.com/content/posts/aws/aws-fargate.md

 can see a Load Balancing section.
 It should have a link to the new load balancer.

-You can also access this page from the left navbar by going to Load Balancing, then choosing the new load balancer.
+You can also access this page from the left nav-bar by going to Load Balancing, then choosing the new load balancer.

 In the Description tab here, you can find the DNS name that AWS has assigned